 unit of knowledge created by a unique combination of characteristics

-Note 1 to entry: Concepts (Clause 4.2) are not necessarily bound to particular languages.
+Note 1 to entry: Concepts (Clause 4.2) are not necessarily bound to a particular language.
 They are, however, influenced by the social or cultural background which often leads to different categorizations.

 [SOURCE: ISO 1087-1, Clause 3.2.1]